UltimateDoge5/Conzeford/readme.md

 The Minecraft server itself is started as a java process managed by the app.
 The application communicates with the browser via WebSockets and REST Apis.

-The method for detection of the server events and the is's disadvantages are described [here](#Spoofing-the-detection-of-server-events).
+The method for detection of the server events and the it's disadvantages are described [here](#Spoofing-the-detection-of-server-events).

 ## Features

 This those are some of current and planned features:

--   [x] State management
+-   [x] State management (start/stop/restart)
 -   [x] Console interface
 -   [x] Aplication settings
 -   [x] Log reader